v8/v8.dev/src/blog/adaptor-frame.md

 Note however to be able to access the arguments, the function must know how many arguments are in the stack!
 The index `2` points to the last argument regardless of how many arguments there are!

-The bytecode handler of `Return` will finish by calling the builtin `LeaveInterpreterFrame`.
-This builtin essentially reads the function object to get the parameter count from the frame, pops the current frame, recovers the frame pointer, saves the return address in a scratch register, pops the arguments according to the parameter count and jumps to the address in the scratch registers.
+The bytecode handler of `Return` will finish by calling the built-in `LeaveInterpreterFrame`.
+This built-in essentially reads the function object to get the parameter count from the frame, pops the current frame, recovers the frame pointer, saves the return address in a scratch register, pops the arguments according to the parameter count and jumps to the address in the scratch registers.

 All this flow is great!
 But what happens when we call a function with fewer or more arguments than its parameter count?
 The clever argument/register access will fail and how do we clean up the arguments at the end of the call?